-It couldn't be more important – and it's still hard to do well.
-Here, you'll learn from the best.
+Communicating science couldn't be more important – and it's still hard to do well.
+Why not learn from the best?

-The program takes the best of Banff and offers the same intense and creative audience-focused approach to short immersive courses across Canada.
-Don’t worry, every three years, the two-week intensive will still be held – and it will still be no holiday in the mountains!
-Sessions are hands on and inspiring!PAST FACULTY MEMBERS INCLUDE:
+Don’t worry, every few years, the legendary two-week Banff intensive will still be held – and it will still be no holiday in the mountains!

 Blaise Pascal famously said, “I didn’t have time to write you a short letter, so I wrote a long one instead.”
-In this session, we will begin by having participants prepare a one-minute (that is, short!) “elevator pitch” and editing/practicing them in groups of three.
-The pitch should be about the talk you want to give – why should anyone come to see it/fund it/care about it?
-What is it about and why does it matter?
-We will record each person on video.
+In this session, participants prepare a one-minute (in other words, short!) “elevator pitch” and then edit/practice in groups of three before presenting it to the toughest audience in the world – a camera!

 Personalizing the Impersonal

-Science communication often focuses primarily on getting the science right, but at its best probes the profound and personal questions about being human.
-The more intimately the communicator is connected to the science, the more powerful the audience response is likely to be.
-This session encourages you to ask why science matters to you, or, for that matter, to anyone else?
-In this session participants reveal something about themselves by personalizing their communication style.
+Science communication often focuses primarily on getting the science right.
+At its best it is powerful storytelling, with all of the profound and personal connections that make for great stories.
+This session encourages participants to ask why science matters to them, or, for that matter, to anyone else?
+Participants reveal something about themselves by personalizing their communication style.

 Many science writers are asked to speak publicly and take their work to the stage.
-Here’s your chance!
+Here’s your chance to prepare!
 Except there is no need to prepare – it’s improv night.
-Set aside your inhibitions and have some fun.
+Inhibitions are kindly asked to leave the room.

 "This program has been two of the best weeks of my life.
 Not only has it changed how I will communicate science and opened me up to many more experiences, it has also changed my everyday life.
 I cannot speak highly enough of this program."

 "It has been an incredible experience.
-I am leaving here with a much better sense of what my strengths are as a communicator of science."
+I have a much better sense of what my strengths are as a communicator of science."

-This science communications program is possible with generous support from:
+This science communications program is made possible with generous support from:

 With scholarship support from: